 Visiting the Louvre Abu Dhabi Post-Covid

-- The Louvre Abu Dhabi re-opened to the public at 30% capacity on 24 June, 6 days a week from 10 am to 6.30 pm (closed Mondays).
+- The Louvre Abu Dhabi is open 6 days a week from 10:00 AM to 6:30 PM (closed Mondays).
 Hours remain unchanged for Ramadan.

 - You must pre-book tickets in 30-minute entrance blocks, with a maximum stay of 3 hours.

 - Children under 18 years old are now FREE with an adult, maximum 10 tickets per group.
 All under 13’s must be accompanied by an adult.

-- Masks are required to be worn throughout.
-Gloves are no longer mandatory.
+- Masks are required to be worn throughout indoor spaces.

 - The touchscreens are currently not accessible, nor are paper maps being handed out.
 Instead, you can access the entire audio guide through a free app on your mobile – download in advance Google Play or App Store.